higamaya/about-me/README.md

 ## Setup

-#### 1. Fork and clone the repo
+#### 1. Duplicate the repo

-Fork this repo, and clone your forked repo.
+Duplicate this repo, and clone it to your computer.

-See [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo) if you want to know the procedure.
+See [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) if you want to know the way to duplicate a repo.

 #### 2. Install NPM packages